jondave/ublox/README.md

 The driver was originally written by Johannes Meyer.
 Changes made later are detailed in the version history below.

+## My notes
+To use RTK correction data use https://github.com/jondave/ntrip_ros.
+This published to topic rtcm and the ublox node subscribes to rtcm topic.
+The position covariance (error/accuracy) greatly improves with RTK.

 ## Options

 Example .yaml configuration files are included in `ublox_gps/config`.
 Consult the u-blox documentation for your device for the recommended settings.